 Here are six quick tips to help you feel prepared and make the most of the upcoming career fair.

 Are you a student pursuing a degree in computer science, engineering, information systems, technology or research?
-Technology Day, held on Wednesday, September 27, would be for you.
+Technology Day would be for you.

-Non-technology focused majors including accounting, banking, consulting, government, human services, management, retail, sales, communications and more should attend All Campus Day on Thursday, Septmeber 28.
+Non-technology focused majors including accounting, banking, consulting, government, human services, management, retail, sales, communications and more should attend All Campus Day.

 Both fairs will be held in the Glenn Miller Ballroom at the University Memorial Center (UMC).